Newsletter

 ACTION

 World Bicycle Relief provides specifically designed, locally assembled robust bicycles called Buffalo Bicycles to students, healthcare workers and farmers.
-Bicycles allow them to school or reach patients faster, transport more goods to earn a bigger income, or simply travel around their communities more effectively.
+Bicycles allow them to go to school or reach patients faster, transport more goods to earn a bigger income, or simply travel around their communities more effectively.

 IMPACT